Sample Resignation Letter With a Reason for Leaving

 These letters provide a format that you can and should customize to your own personal situation.
 There’s one caveat, however.
 Keep in mind that any time you provide a reason for resigning from a job, this reason needs to be positive and reflective of your personal desire for a career change.

-It should never, in any way, level criticism, blame your employer’s organization for your resignation, or explicitly compare the salary or benefits promised by a new employer to those they provided you as their employee.
+It should never, in any way, level criticism, blame your employer’s organization for your resignation or explicitly compare the salary or benefits promised by a new employer to those they provided you as their employee.
 Even if you had issues with your employer, elevate the discourse and leave on good terms.
 It may be important in the future.

-Letter of Resignation Example With a Reason #1
+Letter of Resignation Example (With New Position)

 Your City, State Zip Code